PennyLaneAI/pennylane/doc/code/qml_grouping.rst

 qml.grouping
 ============

-This subpackage defines functions and classes for Pauli word partitioning functionality used in measurement optimization.
+This subpackage defines functions and classes for Pauli-word partitioning

+functionality used in measurement optimization.

 A Pauli word is defined as :math:`P_J = \prod_{i=1}^{N}\sigma_i^{(J)}`, where